sudogauss/LPAstar-PF/README.md

 This repository contains a LPA* algorithm implementation.
 It also contains some abstractions and classes to inherit from if you want to customize you dynamic system behaviour.
 Check out python [documentation](https://sudogauss.github.io/LPAstar-PF/) and [examples](https://github.com/sudogauss/LPAstar-PF/tree/main/example).
 Below, you have the basic explanation of the algorithm and description of the project.

+# Project structure

+This project contains **lpastar_pf** package, which you can build and install with pip3.
+It is not available on the PyPi for the moment.
+To install init run **make install**.
+You can also just build it with **make build** or init it for development by running **make init**.

+It also contains **ros** package with path-finder node definition and interfaces and clients to communicate with sensor and robot nodes.
+You must just implement the servers.

+Finally, it contains **simulator** package with complete path-finder simulation in dynamic environment.

+You can check out **examples** if you want.

 # What is LPA*?

 LPA* is an algorithm which allows us to find the shortest path from the start vertex to the goal vertex.
 It proceeds exactly as A*, but is adapted to the dynamic changes of the map in condition that the map is known at every instant of time.